RajKrishna2123/capstone_project/README.md

 Welcome to the FireLLama project repository!

 ## Description
+this project was earlier developed under fire llama company as part of my internship.
+I am further developing it.
 This project is under development as my last semester project for the subject UCF 439 Capstone project

 ## Table of Contents